aprojanos/user-management/README.md

 ```

-The application will run in the Laravel container from our example it's name is `user-management-laravel-1`.
+The application will run in the Laravel container named in our example: `user-management-laravel-1`.

 ### Enter the container
 ```bash